|

 Norris James, grocer, High street

-Norris Joseph, Bell inn, & hair dresser, High street
+Norris Joseph, Bell inn, & hair dresser, High

 Osborn David, carpenter, Park street